-Modern humans have lived in what is today South Africa for over 100 000 years, and their ancestors for some 3,3 million years.
-Not surprisingly, palaeoan-thropology thrives in this country.
-One site which is particularly rich in fossil remains, the area around the Sterkfontein Caves near Johannesburg and Pretoria, is justifiably called the Cradle of Humankind.
+odern humans have lived in what is today South Africa for over 100 000 years, and their ancestors for some 3,3 million years.

+One site which is particularly rich in fossil remains, the area around the Sterkfontein Caves near Johannesburg, is justifiably called the Cradle of Humankind.